JOIN A SECRET ITALY

 La Disfida del Bracciale in late August stands as one of the most distinctive historical reenactments, not only in the rich tapestry of Marche but throughout Italy.

-Set against the backdrop of the early 19th century, this unique festival transports Treia into a bygone era, particularly the golden age of the bracciale (bracelet), a rather unusual sport, invented, I believe, by Carlo Didimi, a noble from Treia.
+Set against the backdrop of the early 19th century, this unique festival transports Treia into the golden age of the bracciale (bracelet), a rather unusual sport invented, I believe, by Carlo Didimi, a noble from Treia.
 Honoring his legacy, the town transforms into a riot of color, painted in the vibrant colors of Onglavina (yellow), Cassero (green), Vallesacco (purple), and Borgo (azure).

-Then comes Sunday, the day of La Disfida: preparations are made for the historical big game,the stars of the game are admired as highly as any football star, and the arena resonates with the cheers of fans.
-The winning neighborhood—the victor—will safeguard the trophy until the next edition and bragging rights for an entire year.
+Then comes Sunday, the day of La Disfida: preparations are made for the historical big game, the stars of the game are admired as highly as any football star, and the arena resonates with the cheers of fans.
+The winning neighborhood—the victor—will safeguard the trophy until the next edition and have bragging rights for an entire year.

-One of the most unusual of all festivals is held at the end of the first week in September is the Ugliness Festival of Piobicco (the Festa dei Brutti), this festa has become a celebration that embraces the extraordinary beauty found in imperfection.
+One of the most unusual of all festivals is held at the end of the first week in September: the Ugliness Festival of Piobbico (the Festa dei Brutti).
+This festa has become a celebration that embraces the extraordinary beauty found in imperfection.
 This unique festival is a testament to the belief that true beauty lies not in conventional aesthetics but in the quirks and idiosyncrasies that make each individual exceptional.

 One of the highlights of the Festa dei Brutti is the "Ugly Mask Contest," where artisans and participants showcase their creativity by crafting masks that challenge traditional ideas of beauty.
 These masks become symbolic of embracing one's true self, flaws and all, and serve as a powerful reminder that behind every facade lies a story worth celebrating.

 The town square transforms into a vibrant marketplace, with stalls offering eccentric and unconventional goods.
-Visitors can indulge in delicious treats from food vendors offering quirky combinations, blending unexpected flavors that mirror the festival's essence—unconventional, bold, and utterly delightful.
+Indulge in delicious treats from food vendors offering quirky combinations, blending unexpected flavors that mirror the festival's essence—unconventional, bold, and utterly delightful.

-Music resonates through the air as street performers, bands, and local artists take center stage, adding to the jubilant atmosphere.
+Music is everywhere you go as street performers, bands, and local artists take center stage, adding to the jubilant atmosphere.
 The Festa dei Brutti isn't just about appearances; it's a celebration of talents, passions, and the unique qualities that make each person beautiful in their own way.

 A highlight of the festival is the "Beauty in Diversity" exhibition, where local artists display their works that challenge societal norms and redefine conventional standards of beauty.
 From avant-garde sculptures to thought-provoking paintings, the exhibition encourages contemplation on the subjective nature of beauty and the importance of embracing diversity.

-As the day transitions into night, the festival takes on a magical ambiance with illuminated installations and a spectacular fireworks display.
+As night falls, the festival takes on a magical ambiance with illuminated installations and a spectacular fireworks display.
 The town's historic buildings become canvases for light projections, showcasing messages of self-love and acceptance.

-The philosophy is that once you accept your yourself, warts and all, and revel in who you are; you are liberated and free from preconceptions and inhibitions.
+The philosophy is that once you accept yourself, warts and all, and revel in who you are, you are liberated and free from preconceptions and inhibitions.
 You save yourself a lot of worry and plastic surgery bills too!

-This is only the tip of the iceberg when it comes to traditions.
-Nearly every town has some traditional festivals but even outside of festa time – the culinary, artistic and other Marche region traditions are very much in evidence.
+This is only the tip of the iceberg when it comes to traditions in Le Marche.
+Nearly every town has some annual festival, but even outside of festa time, the culinary, artistic, and other Marche region traditions are very much in evidence.

 Our favorite places to stay in Le Marche are these...